Bucket naming rules

 Prerequisites

 After you’ve set up authentication and access control (access tokens, access keys, and organization policies), you can create and use buckets in Object Storage.
-Before you create your first bucket, set up your endpoint configuration once to ensure you’re using the required virtual-hosted addressing style, and the correct endpoints for AI Object Storage.
+Before you create your first bucket, set up your endpoint configuration once to use the required virtual-hosted addressing style and the correct endpoints for AI Object Storage.
 This helps reduce errors.Typical workflow

-- Set bucket policies if needed for fine-grained access
+- Optional: Set bucket policies for fine-grained access.

 Bucket security

-Access to buckets is controlled by two levels of policies:- Organization policies: Required baseline access (set up during authentication)
+Two levels of policies control access to buckets:- Organization policies: Required baseline access (set up during authentication).